Ivan-zzz/esp8266/README.md

 - GPS estimates the range between 2 points: current position and destination point
 - Destination point select by button (current position or pre-written into the sketch coordinates)
 - Indication on 0.96" oled (i2c)
-- Connection to the internet spource (data transferring to Blynk server/vidget).
+- Connection to the internet (data transferring to Blynk server/vidget).

 Pin connection: